-On October 15th, we invite you to continue our community conversation and explore how we can take one more step to end homelessness.
+On October 15th, we invited you to continue our community conversation and explore how we can take one more step to end homelessness.
 We look forward to hearing your ideas as we continue this journey together.

 Let’s Take One Step Together to Help Our Community Members Who are Homeless

 We see it here in Longmont: men, women, and sometimes children sleeping on blankets in a neighborhood park.
 Tents set up along the greenway.
 People asking for money at busy intersections.

 These are all signs of homelessness in our community.
 But what can we do about it?

 We believe each one of us can take one step forward in ending homelessness.

 Local non-profits and governments in Boulder County have teamed up to create a coordinated entry process where individuals are assessed and connected with either immediate resources or year-round housing-focused shelter depending on their needs.
 Longmont Police has formed a street outreach team in order to connect people with resources and ensure the safety of our community (keep in mind that homelessness is not a crime).
 Public Works staff have committed to cleaning up homeless camps quickly, once reported.
 City services, however, are only part of the equation.

 You can be part of the solution just by taking one step.

 - Take one step by recognizing that people experiencing homelessness often are people just like you who have simply become overwhelmed by their life circumstances.
 Acknowledge their presence – even by just saying “hello”.